Probate Q&A Series

 Detailed Answer

 When someone dies without a will, North Carolina law treats the estate as “intestate.”
-You must ask the clerk of superior court in the county where the person lived to appoint an administrator.
+You must ask the clerk of superior court in the county where the person was domiciled at death to appoint an administrator.
 Administrators take the same role that executors have in a will case.

-First, you file a petition for administration.
+First, you apply for letters of administration.
 Under G.S.
-28A-11-2, the petition lists your relationship to the decedent and names of heirs.
-You also give the court basic information about the estate’s assets and debts.
-The clerk reviews your petition and confirms you qualify under G.S.
-28A-11-1, which sets the priority for appointments.
-Priority goes to:
+28A-4-1, the application identifies the decedent and provides information needed for appointment.
+The clerk reviews your application and confirms you qualify under G.S.
+28A-4-1, which sets the priority for appointments.
+Priority generally goes to:

 • The surviving spouse.